saprativa/saprativa.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-I will be starting my PhD in Natural Language Processing at IIT Bombay from July 2023.
-I am a Lecturer at [Government Polytechnic Daman](https://gpdaman.in/).
-I teach in the Department of Information Technology.
-Prior to this, I worked as an Assistant Professor at [Sikkim Manipal Institute of Technology](https://smu.edu.in/smit.html/).
+I will be starting my PhD in Natural Language Processing at [IIT Bombay](https://www.iitb.ac.in/) from July 2023.
+I am also a Lecturer in Information Technology at [Government Polytechnic Daman](https://gpdaman.in/).
+I was selected for the Lecturer position through [UPSC](https://www.upsc.gov.in/).
+Prior to that, I worked as an Assistant Professor at [Sikkim Manipal Institute of Technology](https://smu.edu.in/smit.html/).
 During my M.Tech.
 I worked on an industry sponsored project on Sentiment Analysis at [Indian Statistical Institute, Kolkata](https://www.isical.ac.in/).
+I completed my undergrad and postgrad from [Assam University, Silchar](http://www.aus.ac.in/).

 ## Contact Me